mui/mui-x/docs/data/data-grid/rows/rows.md

 You can check the [styling rows](/components/data-grid/style/#styling-rows) section for more information.

-## 🚧 Row spanning

-> ⚠️ This feature isn't implemented yet.
-It's coming.
->
-> 👍 Upvote [issue #207](https://github.com/mui/mui-x/issues/207) if you want to see it land faster.

-Each cell takes up the width of one row.
-Row spanning allows to change this default behavior.
-It allows cells to span multiple rows.
-This is very close to the "row spanning" in an HTML `<table>`.

 ## Row reorder [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

 Row reorder is used to rearrange rows by dragging the row with the mouse.